MacaPecha/devsite-docs/guides/resources/faqs/integrations.en.md

 ### Checkout Pro

-This option allows you to collect through our web form within the safe environment of Mercado Pago in a simple, fast and secure way
+This option allows you to collect through our web form within the safe environment of Mercado Libre in a simple, fast and secure way

 - **The best experience guaranteed.** We offer you the best purchase experience from any mobile phone or computer with only one click, and even with the possibility of paying with 2 different cards.